MD Helicopters MH-6 Little Bird: Development

-The OH-6 was started in 1960, when the U.S. Army issued Technical Specification 153 for a Light Observation Helicopter (LOH) that could perform personnel transport, escort and attack missions, casualty evacuation, and observation.
+The OH-6 was started in 1960, when the US Army issued Technical Specification 153 for a Light Observation Helicopter (LOH) that could perform personnel transport, escort and attack missions, casualty evacuation, and observation.
 Twelve companies took part in the competition and Hughes Tool Company's Aircraft Division submitted the Model 369.
 Two designs, those submitted by Fairchild-Hiller and Bell, were selected as finalists by the Army-Navy design competition board, but the Army later included the helicopter from Hughes as well.

 The first Model 369 prototype flew on 27 February 1963.
 Originally designated the YHO-6A under the army's designation system, the aircraft was redesignated the YOH-6A under the Department of Defense's new joint system in 1962.
-Five prototypes were built, each fitted with a 252 shp Allison T63-A-5A engine, and delivered to the U.S. Army at Fort Rucker, Alabama to compete against the other 10 prototype aircraft submitted by Bell and Fairchild-Hiller.
+Five prototypes were built, each fitted with a 252 shp Allison T63-A-5A engine, and delivered to the US Army at Fort Rucker, Alabama to compete against the other 10 prototype aircraft submitted by Bell and Fairchild-Hiller.
 In the end, Hughes won the competition and the Army awarded a contract for production in May 1965.
 The initial order was for 714 aircraft, but that was later increased to 1,300 with an option to buy another 114.
 Seventy helicopters were built in the first month.

-This agile, unarmed helicopter is outfitted with outboard "benches" designed to ferry up to three commandos on each side.
+This agile, unarmed helicopter is outfitted with outboard "benches" designed to ferry up to 3 operators on each side.
 There is also a gunship variant, the AH-6.
-Painted black for nighttime operations, this small aircraft can conduct rapid insertions and extractions of special operations forces into areas its larger brother, the MH-60 Black Hawk, cannot.
+Painted black for nighttime operations, this small aircraft can conduct rapid insertions and extractions of special operations forces into areas its larger counterpart, the MH-60 Black Hawk can't.

 Operational history

-After the April 1980 failure of Operation Eagle Claw, it was determined that the US Army lacked aircraft and crews who were trained and prepared to perform special operations missions.
-(Marine pilots and Navy helicopters were used.)
+After the April 1980 failure of Operation Eagle Claw, in which Marine pilots and Navy helicopters were used, it was determined that the US Army lacked aircraft and crews who were trained and prepared to perform special operations missions.
 To remedy this shortcoming, the Army began developing a special aviation task force to prepare for the next attempt to rescue the hostages: Operation Credible Sport.